 A make-ahead breakfast treat!

-I have a bit of a weakness for breakfast pastries, especially fruit-filled goodies like Danishes, but often find the store-bought ones way too sweet for my liking.
+I have a bit of a weakness for breakfast pastries, especially fruit-filled goodies like strudels and Danishes, but often find the store-bought ones way too sweet for my liking.
 This version is more fruit-forward and quite easy to make thanks to packaged puff pastry.
 Best of all, you can assemble it the night before so when you get up, you simply move it from fridge to oven.
 The same method would work will with blueberries or pitted, chopped sweet cherries.
 And a tip: make sure the puff pastry is thawed but still cold when you start this recipe.
+If you enjoy this recipe, be sure to check out my apple pie strudel.

 - 2 cups (250 g) sliced fresh strawberries